Prospective Graduate Students

 You may have many interests in Physics.
-You might be interested in working in Astrophysics and Biophysics and High Energy Theory, for example.
-You must choose an area of study by using the drop-down menu in your application.
+You might be interested in working in Biophysics and High Energy Theory, for example.
+In the Degree Program section of the online application, indicate ONE or TWO primary areas of interest from the following list, ordered by area of preference.
 You can also indicate all of your interests in the text of your statement of purpose.

-Choosing one of those areas will not change your chances of being admitted to the program, nor will it make your application permanently attached to that emphasis.
+Choosing a particular area does not represent a commitment on your part to eventually do research in that area.
 It simply ensures that your application is first circulated among faculty who might be most interested in your file.
 If you do happen to indicate more than one area on your application, we will use the first area listed.
+The department strives to match the initial interests of the incoming graduate students to the types and numbers of research opportunity that are available.
 Please email firstname.lastname@example.org if you have any questions about your emphasis.

 Arrange for your ETS to send your GRE scores (general and physics subject), and TOEFL/IELTS (if applicable) to UCSB's Graduate Division by December 15.
 UCSB's school code is 4835.
 A department code is not required, and should be left blank.

 Q: Can I have my documents faxed to you?

 Q: Can I submit more than three letters of recommendation online?